We are stronger together.

-Our mission is to advance human health worldwide by forging stronger alliances between innovators, industry and government.
-We believe that partnering with those who share our passion for innovation raises the tide for all participants in the medtech ecosystem and results in the best outcomes for patients and providers worldwide.
+Our mission is to advance human health worldwide by forging stronger alliances among innovators, industry and government.
+We believe that partnering with those who share our passion for innovation benefits all participants in the medtech ecosystem and results in the best outcomes for patients and providers worldwide.

-We establish effective partnerships by aligning with organizations, institutions, clinical practices, funders and agencies that broaden our reach and share our values.
-Our most active alliances include:
+We amplify our impact by establishing meaningful alliances with organizations, institutions, clinical practices, funders, and agencies that broaden our reach and share our values.
+Our most active partnerships include:

 Stanford Byers Center for Biodesign

-There has been a long-standing affiliation between our two organizations as we are both dedicated to accelerating the translation of concepts into viable medical technology businesses.
-In fact, Stanford Biodesign’s mission,
+This long-standing affiliation reflects our shared dedication to accelerating the translation of concepts into viable medical technology businesses.
+In fact, Stanford Biodesign’s purpose,

-closely reflects our own.
-Sharing the same philosophy that medical technology innovation must be rooted in filling unmet clinical needs rather than simply pushing technology, Stanford Biodesign and Fogarty Innovation have long collaborated on many fronts.
-Fogarty staff is involved in the selection of Biodesign Fellows who later often apply to join our Company-in-Residence or Summer Extension programs.
-Many Fogarty educational programs are also open to Biodesign Fellows.
-Biodesign, in turn, hosts the annual Thomas J. Fogarty, MD, Lecture and invites Fogarty staff to be involved in many ongoing activities, including offering educational lectures and participating on technology assessment panels.
+is similar to our own.
+Stanford Biodesign and Fogarty Innovation share the same philosophy that medical technology innovation must start with an unmet clinical need, rather than an idea for a new technology, and the two organizations have have long collaborated on many fronts.
+Fogarty staff help interview and select Biodesign Innovation Fellows who later often apply to join our Company-in-Residence or Summer Extension programs.
+Many Fogarty educational programs are also open to Biodesign fellows and staff.
+Stanford Biodesign, in turn, hosts the annual Thomas J. Fogarty, MD, Lecture and involves our staff in many activities, from lecturing in courses to participating on technology assessment panels.

-Both management teams collaborate on critical societal and policy issues that impact the early-stage medtech innovation ecosystem.
-Diversity by Doing Healthtech (DxD) is the latest example of a joint initiative to raise awareness of inequity in our industry, help individuals take action to create a more just and inclusive environment, and share the results over time.
+The two management teams also collaborate on critical societal and policy issues that impact the early-stage medtech innovation ecosystem.
+Diversity by Doing Healthtech (DxD) is the latest example of a joint initiative that seeks to enhance diversity, inclusion, and equity in the health technology industry.

 Government Agency Collaboration